 Lisbon is almost right by the sea.
 Luckily, there are many great beaches nearby.

 The easiest ones to get to are Praia de Carcavelos or Costa da Caparica.

 For truly dreamy beaches like Praia de Galapinhos, you’ll have to go a bit further.

 Getting around in Lisbon

-You can easily explore Lisbon on foot but be warned: at the end of the day, your legs will definitely feel it because the streets in Lisbon are steep and there are endless stairs that lead you up and down.
+You can easily explore Lisbon on foot, but be warned: at the end of the day, your legs will definitely feel it because the streets in Lisbon are steep and there are endless stairs that lead you up and down the city.
 So, it’s a good idea to hop on public transportation in some areas.

 Public transportation in Lisbon

 Fortunately, Lisbon has a very good public transportation system, consisting of subways (Metro), trams, buses, and various elevators and cable cars.